HFT Trading - Everything You Need to Know HFT Trading - Everything You Need to Know

 The use of HFT trading has been significantly increasing in recent years, and it is estimated that the volume share of HFT machines and traders now reaches 50% of the total volume of trading on the world’s stock exchanges.

-Spread Networks is a famous company that is providing hyperspeed connections for financial firms engaged in high-frequency trading to stock markets.
-In 2010, this company has developed a fiber route from Chicago to New York to reduce the latency, which eventually creates algorithmic HFT profits for the company and its customers.
+Spread Networks is a famous company that provides hyperspeed connections for financial firms engaged in high-frequency trading to stock markets.
+In 2010, this company developed a fiber route from Chicago to New York to reduce the latency, which eventually creates algorithmic HFT profits for the company and its customers.

 HFT Trading – Why is it Important?